Genseishin Justirisers: Genseishin Nin Riser

-Debuted in Episode 16 where the Justirisers have problems in defeating giant Doctor Zora either by Ken Riser or Juu Riser.
-While they try to find the way to stop Doctor Zora's teleportation power from attacking Juu Riser continuously, the blue-colored Ranga finally come and attack Dr. Zora thus, saves Juu Riser from being heavily damaged.
-Yuka (Riser Kageri) finally realized that Ranga is her only one Seishinjuu after both Enoh and Kouki were summoned by Glen and Gant respectively.
-Believe and confident that Ranga can defeat Dr. Zora, she takes over the mecha immediately from Gant to form the third Genseishin.
-Genseishin Nin Riser (幻星神ニンライザー, Genseishin Ninraizā) is the combined form of Ranga and Riseross, where Riseross turns its body so that its back will be the front body of Nin Riser while Ranga splits into two to form the head, upper torso and arms.
-In this form, Riser Kageri becomes the main pilot within Riseross' cockpit, with Glen at her right side and Gant at her left side.
+Debuted in Episode 16 when the Justirisers had problems in dealing with giant Doctor Zora that overpowers both Ken Riser and Juu Riser by teleportation power.
+When Juu Riser seems to be defeated due to the mecha's movement limit, the blue-coloured tiger, Ranga appears and attacks giant Doctor Zora by its powerful claws, thus saves Juu Riser from being heavily damaged.
+Knowing that Ranga belongs to her, Yuka (Riser Kageri) takes the control from Shinya to form her Genseishin.
+Genseishin Nin Riser (幻星神ニンライザー, Genseishin Ninraizā) is the combined form of Ranga and Riseross, where Ranga splits into two to form the head, upper torso and arms, while Riseross turns its body so that Riseross' back will be Nin Riser's front body.
+In this form, Riser Kageri becomes the main pilot within Riseross' cockpit, sitting between Glen at the right and Gant at the left.

-Nin Riser is built for high-speed battles and can fight both long and short range.
-The Riser Striker, a pair of blades attached to its arms, being its main melee weapons and the Howling Burst being its primary ranged attack released from ith mouth.
-Its final strike Typhoon Slicer, involves firing a massive cyclone from each shoulder, engulfing the enemy in a powerful typhoon before destroying it by slashing it with the Riser Striker.
+Nin Riser is advantageous in high-speed battles and can deal with the enemy in both closed and ranged combat.
+The Riser Striker, a pair of blades attached to its arms, being its main melee weapons and the Howling Burst being its primary ranged attack released from its mouth.
+Its final strike, Typhoon Slicer releases a massive cyclone attack from each shoulder, engulfing the enemy in a powerful typhoon before destroying it in one slash with Riser Striker.